blakekrpec/PyPeekr/README.md

 #### Linux Server

-The Linux server is written in python.
+The Linux server is written in python (LibreHardwareMonitor does not run on Linux).
 It currently outputs temperature and utilization data for Intel CPUs, AMD CPUs, and Nvidia GPUs.
 AMD GPUs are to be added at a later late when one is available for testing.

 The linux server can be started with `run_linux_server` from inside the activated python virtual environment, .pypi_monitor.